Sgydoo/puppet-lunch/_posts/2013-12-27-autoprovisioning.md

 going any further.
 To do this, we call 'puppet node_vmware stop' and then 'puppet node_vmware start'.

+When the node comes back up and the Puppet agent is running, it will immediately contact the puppet master, collect a catalog and start making the requested changes to the system.

 ## Automatic Implementation

 I've written a bash shell script which ties all this together in a